TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 During development it is allowed to use :code:`debug()` or :code:`GeneralUtility::debug()` function calls to produce debug output.
 However all debug statements must be removed (not only commented!) before pushing the code to the Git repository.
+Only very exceptionally is it allowed to even *think* of leaving a debug statement, if it is definitely a major help when developing user code for the TYPO3 Core.

 Curly braces